Lemon Ricotta Cookies

 MAKING CONFECTIONERS GLAZE

-• In a medium bowl combine the confectioners sugar, melted butter, lemon juice, vanilla extract, almond extract and a few tablespoons of the milk.
+• In a medium bowl combine 4 cups confectioners sugar, 1 tablespoon melted butter, 2 tablespoons lemon juice, ½ teaspoon vanilla extract, and a few tablespoons of ¼ cup milk or half and half.
 Whisk to combine.
-Add additional milk by the tablespoon, whisking after each addition until the sugar glaze is thick, but the right consistency for spread and dipping.
-You want the confectioners glaze to spread and ooze evenly over the cookies when dunked.
+Add any additional milk by the tablespoon, whisking after each addition until the sugar glaze is thick, but has the right consistency for spreading and dipping.
+You want the confectioner's glaze to spread and ooze evenly over the cookies when dunked.

 GLAZING LEMON RICOTTA COOKIES